MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 # PARAMETERS

 -Version
-Displayes the version of PowerShell.
+Displays the version of PowerShell.
 Additional parameters are ignored.

 -EncodedCommand <Base64EncodedCommand>